 Juvenile Indigent Defense Delivery System

-Wyoming provides counsel to indigent youth statewide through the Office of the State Public Defender, which represents juveniles in delinquency cases and on appeal.
+Wyoming provides counsel to indigent youth statewide through the Office of the State Public Defender, which represents youth in delinquency cases and on appeal.
 Wyo.
 Stat.
 Ann. § 7-6-104.
-The state is responsible for 85% of the costs of indigent defense and counties pay the remaining 15%.
+The Public Defender budget is comprised of 85% from the state funds and counties pay the remaining 15%.

-Wyoming has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.
+Wyoming has no statutorily mandated or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.